fdosani/better-interviews/README.md

 As someone who does hiring, I find the interview process is broken.
 So I'm hoping to do my part to help fix this.
-In this repo/site you will find a Open source framework for technical interviews which I hope anyone and everyone can use to conduct the dreaded technical interview ( white boarding / live coding).
+In this repo/site you will find an open source framework for technical interviews which I hope anyone and everyone can use to improve on the dreaded technical interview (white boarding / live coding).

 > Note: this is not going to be a perfect solution, but it is a start which I'm hoping will evolve overtime to be better, more inclusive, and less stressful.